Blue Jays sign reliever Chad Green to $8.5M, 2-year deal - WHIZ News

 Green gets a $2.25 million salary this year, and the Blue Jays must decide after this season whether to exercise a club option calling for $9 million salaries in 2024, 2025 and 2026.

 Green has a conditional player option for 2024 at $6.25 million that can be exercised only if Toronto declines its option.
-Green’s conditional option can escalate by up to $1 million: $250,000 each for 40, 45, 50 and 55 appearances this year.
+Green’s conditional option includes performance bonuses of up to $1 million: $250,000 each for 40, 45, 50 and 55 appearances.

 If both the Blue Jays and Green decline their initial options, Toronto has a conditional option at $10.5 million annually for 2024 and 2025.
-Those options have $1 million in escalators for appearances this year: $500,000 each for 60 and 65 games.
+Those options have $1 million in performance bonuses for appearances: $500,000 each for 60 and 65 games.

 The 31-year-old Green is 33-22 with a 3.17 ERA in seven major league seasons, all with the Yankees.
 He has 11 saves and 53 holds.